janaagaard75/framework-investigations/typescript-marionette-v2/README.md

 The raison d'être for Backbone's Model classes is to be able to watch for changes, kinda like Knockout's observables.
 A collection is needed when the system needs to be able to detect changes made in a list of things.
 If the list of things doesn't change dynamically, there is no need to use a Backbone Collection - an array will do fine.

+Backbone's event listeners relies on the models staying the same.
+So it's only possible to change the properties of a model - it's not possible to replace a model object with another.

 ### Updates required to type definition files

 typings/global/backbone.localstorage/index.d.ts